tchayen/tonfisk/packages/ds/README.md

 - [x] BorderlessInput probably shouldn't be in the DS.
 - [x] Style SVG icons in CSS too.
 - [x] Plan code: something like `[30] minutes` input from Figma.
+- [x] Placeholder color.
+- [x] Order of modals in example is wrong (settings and warning).
+- [x] Style browser scrollbars.
+- [x] User text selection color and background.
+- [x] Pagination: popover that appears on click on [...] that allows to select arbitrary page.
+- [x] Bigger examples to find out missing components.

 ## CSS in JS